Modular functoriality in the Local Langlands Correspondence: Introduction

 \subsubsection{Explicit calculation of Fargues-Scholze parameters}

 The basic idea is that if the $L$-parameter $\rho_{\Pi} \co W_E \rightarrow \ld G(k)$ admits some factorization

 through an $L$-parameter into $\ld H(k)$ where $H$ is a \emph{torus} arising as the fixed points of some appropriate $\sigma$, then Theorem \ref{thm: intro TV conj} identifies $\rho_\Pi$ explicitly in terms of the $L$-parameter of $\rT^j(\Pi)$, which is computable since the Fargues-Scholze correspondence is completely understood for tori.
-Note that ``most'' supercuspidal parameters factor through the $L$-group of \emph{some} (not necessarily split) torus; for example all of them factor in this way if $p$ is large enough relative to $G$.
+Note that ``most'' supercuspidal parameters factor through the $L$-group of \emph{some} (not necessarily split) torus; for example, all of them factor in this way if $G$ is tamely ramified and $p$ does not divide the order of the Weyl group of $G$.

-We apply this idea to the ``Howe-unramified toral supercuspidal representations'' considered in work of Chan-Oi \cite{CO21}.
+We apply this idea to the toral representations considered in work of Chan-Oi \cite{CO21}.
 They are generalizations of depth-zero supercuspidals, with an analogous construction but instead using ``deeper-level Deligne-Lusztig representations'' studied in work of Chan-Ivanov \cite{CI21}; consequently, they include supercuspidal representations with arbitrarily high depth.
 The input for the (modular version of the) Chan-Oi construction is an elliptic unramified torus $T \subset G$ and a character $\theta \co T(E) \rightarrow k^\times$.

 Under the assumption that $\ell > \max\{b(\chG), b(\chH)\}$, and that $T$ contains a strongly regular element of order $\ell$, we prove (Corollary \ref{cor: cohomology constituent L-parameter}) that some irreducible constituent in the Chan-Oi construction has Fargues-Scholze parameter of the form